blopa/Magento-Chatbot/README.md

 - *Whatsapp API Wrapper* (soon)
 - *WeChat API Wrapper* (soon)

+**PLEASE REPORT ALL BUGS that you find.
+It's hard to do QA only by myself**

 ## Features
 - wit.ai integration for NLP
 - List store categories